 When your bone scan is complete and the IV is removed, you may be able to go home.
 If you are staying in the hospital, you will be taken back to your room.
-Ask your caregiver when you will get the results of your bone scan.
+Ask your healthcare provider when you will get the results of your bone scan.
 Drink plenty of liquids for 24 hours after your bone scan to help flush the tracer out of your body.
-Talk to your caregiver if you are a breastfeeding mother.
+Talk to your healthcare provider if you are a breastfeeding mother.
 You will need to express and throw away your breast milk for up to 2 days.

 - If you do not have the bone scan, you may have bone damage or disease that is not found.
 If you have unknown bone damage, such as a fracture, your pain and other symptoms may get worse.
 You may not get the treatment that you need if you have bone cancer, a bone infection, or other bone disease.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.